LicensePlates.cc

 2007 Series (Arch)

-As of January 2025, several reporters observe that the series has apparently reset to the beginning of the Z's.
-Apparently, the DMV is reissuing old numbers that have been dormant for x number of years.
-This change appears to coincide with the plates going flat.
+In January 2025, several reporters observed that this passenger series had reset back to Z. This is because old numbers that had been dormant for several years are being re-used.
+This change appears to have coincided with JR Wald Arch plates going flat.

 Each leading letter goes backwards, same as the original Arch plates, but the progression within the series is forward.
 Therefore, the first plate of the series was Z00 1AA, working forward to Z99 9ZZ, then the Y series followed starting at Y00 1AA, working forward to the current high.
 Low: Z82-2AA.

-Utah moved to the JR Wald print-to-emboss manufacturing method around October 2022, first noticed on personalized plates.
-On the Arch plates, it most likely began at T00 1HA with the old font ending at T99 9GZ.
+JR Wald print-to-emboss was first observed on personalized plates in Oct.
+2022.
+In this Arch series, it most likely began a few months later at T00 1HA (observed low T00 8HA) with the old font ending at high T99 9GZ.

 In God We Trust (2017)